On nonlinear instability of Prandtl's boundary layers: the case of Rayleigh's stable shear flows: Introduction

 \begin{theorem}[Instability result for stable profiles] Let $U_\bl = U(z)$ be a stable stationary boundary layer profile as described in Section \ref{sec-BL}.
 Then, for any $s,N$ arbitrarily large, there exists a sequence of solutions $u^\nu$ to the Navier-Stokes equations, with forcing $f^\nu = f^P$ (boundary layer forcing), so that $u^\nu$ satisfy

 but

 for some time sequences $T^\nu \to 0$, as $\nu \to 0$. \end{theorem}

 The spectral instability for stable profiles gives rise to sublayers (or critical layers) whose thickness is of order $\nu^{5/8}$.
-The velocity gradient in this sublayer grows like $\nu^{-5/8} e^{t/\nu^{1/4} }$, and becomes larger when $t$ is of order $T^\nu$.
+The velocity gradient in this sublayer grows like $\nu^{-5/8} e^{t/\nu^{1/4} }$, and becomes larg when $t$ is of order $T^\nu$.
 As a consequence, they may in turn become unstable after the instability time $T^\nu$ obtained in the above theorem.
-Thus, in order to improve the $\nu^{5/8}$ instability, one needs to further examine the stability property of the sublayer itself (see \cite{GrN4}).
+Thus, in order to improve the $\nu^{5/8}$ instability, one needs to further examine the stability properties of this sublayer itself (see \cite{GrN4}).